The ultimate guide to nailing your IT interview

 Use this guide to ace your next interview and land a job in IT

-If you’re hunting for a new job, opting for a job in IT is a smart choice.
-Not only are job opportunities in the tech industry projected to grow 12% by 2028, but in 2019 alone, there were 4.6 million job openings in tech.
-Nearly 822,000 of those job postings were in emerging tech.
-Of course, there’s more to landing a job than simply sending in your application when you see a company's latest vacancy.
+If you are in the pursuit of a new role, choosing a job in the IT sector is an intelligent choice.
+Job opportunities in the tech industry are projected to grow by 12% by 2028 and in 2019 alone there were around 4.6 million job openings in this field.
+Approximately 822,000 of those job listings were in emerging tech.
+Obviously, there's more to being offered a job than simply sending in your application when you see a company's latest vacancy.

-If you applied for your dream job and hear back from the company’s hiring manager it means they’ve taken the time to look over your resume and would like to schedule a time to meet with you in order to get to know you better.
+You may have applied for your dream job and heard back from the organisation's hiring manager.
+This means they've taken the time to inspect your resume and want to arrange a time to meet with you in order to get to know you better.
 Congratulations, you've successfully been invited for an interview.
 Are you ready for this extremely important step on the path to landing your ideal job?

-Interviewing for a new job is easier said than done.
-According to a Harris Interactive and Everest College survey, 92% of adults in the U.S. stress over one or more aspects of a job interview.
+Interviewing for a new role is easier said than done.
+Data from a Harris Interactive and Everest College survey found that 92% of US adults get stressed over one or more aspects of a job interview.
 Despite the percentage being high, this should not come as a surprise.
-Thankfully, there are a number of ways to overcome interview anxiety.
+Thankfully, there are a number of ways to overcome your anxiety ahead of an interview.

-As Alexander Graham Bell once put it, “Before anything else, preparation is the key to success.”
+It is worth listening to Alexander Graham Bell who once said: "Before anything else, preparation is the key to success".

-Before going to your interview, you should have a good understanding of the position you’ve applied for the company you’re interviewing with.
-This advice shouldn’t be necessary, but having interviewed job applicants in the past, I have been surprised at the number of candidates who show up to their interview without understanding the job or the company.
+Before attending your interview with the company, it is essential to have a good understanding of the position you are interviewing for and the company you are interviewing with.
+It shouldn't be necessary to share this advice, but having interviewed applicants for jobs in the past, I have been surprised at the amount of candidates who show up to their interview without having an understanding of the job or company.

 Not everyone has the time to do a lot of research, but researching the position and company is imperative to your interview going well.
 Hiring managers often ask fact-finding questions that gauge your understanding of the role and company, like: